jedahan/kiss-find/readme.md

     bamf       0.5.4 1  https://github.com/eudaldgr/elementaKISS  extra/bamf
     tinyramfs  git 1    https://github.com/mmatongo/dm            kernel/tinyramfs

+# contributing

+This project uses [git bug][], a distributed bug-tracker that integrates with the git repository, to manage issues, features, etc.

+For folks who are more comfortable with the web you may use the [github issue tracker][].

 # client

 You can install kiss-find on kiss with the package in this repo.